santorr/TexturesPackerDocumentation/README.md

   - If you pack as a normal map destination, select 'Normalmap'
   - ...
 - **Virtual Texture :** Check it if you want to use this generated asset as virtual texture.

+Per channel settings :
+- **Use Export Path :** Check it if you want to export the generated texture at this texture channel location in content browser.
+If uncheck, texture will be exported at the root of your content.
+- **Multiplier :** Intensity of the current channel texture.
+Put this value at 0 with the default white texture to make a black channel.